Havasupai: Pre-1882

 The Havasupai are said to have existed within and around the Grand Canyon for over eight centuries.
-Little is known about the tribe prior to their first recorded European encounter in 1776 with Spanish priest Francisco Garcés.
+Little is known about the tribe before their first recorded European encounter in 1776 with Spanish priest Francisco Garcés.
 Garcés reported seeing roughly 320 individuals in his time with the Havasupai, a number that would diminish over the centuries as westward expansion and natural catastrophes significantly decreased the population size.

-In the first half of the 19th century, with exception to the introduction of horses by the Spanish, U.S. westward expansion affected the Havasupai less than it did other indigenous populations of the west.
+In the first half of the 19th century, with the exception of the introduction of horses by the Spanish, U.S. westward expansion affected the Havasupai less than it did other indigenous populations of the West.
 Even as interaction with settlers slowly increased, day-to-day life did not change much for the tribe until silver was discovered in 1870 by Cataract Creek.
 The migration of prospectors to the area was unwelcome.
-The Havasupai sought protection from the intrusion of western pioneers on their land and sought out assistance, but to little avail.
+The Havasupai sought protection from the intrusion of Western pioneers on their land and sought out assistance, but to little avail.
 An executive order by President Rutherford Hayes in 1880 established a small federally protected reservation for the tribe, yet it did not include the mining areas along the Creek (Hirst, 1985).

 During this era, Havasupai relations with other Native American tribes were generally mixed.
 Bonds and interactions with the Hopi tribe, whose reservation was in close proximity, were strong, as the two peoples did a great deal of trading with each other.
-The Hopi introduced crops such as the gourd and sunflower that would eventually become a staple of the Havasupai diet.
+The Hopi introduced crops, such as the gourd and sunflower, that would eventually become a staple of the Havasupai diet.
 Still, the Havasupai were not without enemies as they were consistently at odds with the Yavapai and the Southern Paiute, who would steal and destroy crops planted by the Havasupai.